honojs/hono/README.md

 ### Custom 404 Response

-If you want to customize 404 Not Found response:
+You can customize 404 Not Found response:

 ```js
 app.use('*', async (c, next) => {